hellodword/anytype-all/extension.md

   I think [Extism](https://github.com/extism) looks great.
 It implements a [kernel](https://github.com/extism/extism/blob/main/kernel) in Rust and builds it to `kernel.wasm`, then loads the `kernel.wasm` in the Wasm runtime.
 It provides official Go SDK (non-CGO), JavaScript SDK, and Java SDK.

+- Performance

+  Not an issue for such GUI apps, see https://dylibso.com/blog/how-does-extism-work/

 - Manifest & Policy

-  > Inspired by the [Chromium extension manifest](https://developer.chrome.com/docs/extensions/reference/manifest) and [AWS permissions boundaries](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_boundaries.html).
+  > Inspired by the [Chromium extension manifest](https://developer.chrome.com/docs/extensions/reference/manifest), [Android Manifest](https://developer.android.com/guide/topics/manifest/manifest-intro) and [AWS permissions boundaries](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_boundaries.html).

+  0. Plugins should never read the key.
   1. Limited memory usage.
 Provided by Extism.
   2. Limited scope: space/set/object.
   3. Jailed networking (host, IP, port, total size and speed of read and write, time limit).
   4. Filesystem access controls.
 Provided by Extism.
-  5. Group the gRPC ClientCommands.
+  5. Group the gRPC ClientCommands (Per command or per group, see systemd-analyze syscall-filter).
   6. Limit the content size of gRPC requests.
   7. Pure text or complex content (consider this as potentially more vulnerable).
   8. Storage for each extension.
   9. Listening API.
   10. GUI widgets.
+  11. Dynamically approve or reject some permissions at runtime.
+  12. Clipboard.
+  13. Customize domains for different providers' endpoints, for example: plugins based on LLM services.

 - Safe mode